-Repeating some meals has the benefit of eliminating the endless question of “What should I eat today?” and can also be a great way to use those leftovers, thus saving money on food.
+Repeat meals Repeating some meals has the benefit of eliminating the endless question of “What should I eat today?” and can also be a great way to use those leftovers, thus saving money on food.
 However, even if you choose not to make use of those leftovers, the real benefit of using this technique is that you will end up eating less, without even noticing.

 In a study, volunteers who ate mac and cheese for 5 days, ended up consuming approximately 20% less calories in the final day of the study, due to the fact that the stimuli did not produce the same effects when monotony occurred.
 Choosing healthy and delicious food and repeating it often can have the same effect.

-Not all snacks are created equally, so choosing wisely is vital.
+Chewy snacks Not all snacks are created equally, so choosing wisely is vital.
 Chewy snacks tend to have an advantage over softer snacks, as they usually trigger the sense of satisfaction when eating a lot more easily.
 If you choose healthy snacks, chewy is often synonym with high in fiber, which means you will feel fuller as a result with few calories.

-It’s a well known fact that beans are a fabulous source of protein and dietary fiber, but you might not be aware that it can also help you shed belly fat easier.
+Beans for flat belly It’s a well known fact that beans are a fabulous source of protein and dietary fiber, but you might not be aware that it can also help you shed belly fat easier.
 Researchers have discovered that for every 10 grams of soluble fiber consumed daily, the chances of developing belly fat decreased by 3.7%, so including these delicious ingredients in your diet is certainly worth trying.

-Limiting processed foods and calorie-rich desserts might seem like a no-brainer, however allowing yourself to eat sugary treats only once a week can lead to binging.
+Limit sweets to less than three times a week Limiting processed foods and calorie-rich desserts might seem like a no-brainer, however allowing yourself to eat sugary treats only once a week can lead to binging.
 On the other hand, consuming sweet indulgences on a bi-weekly basis, for example, can help you avoid feeling deprived and overcompensating.

-It’s funny how little things can have a dramatic influence on our behavior and this trick focuses exactly on this.
+Use a mirror It’s funny how little things can have a dramatic influence on our behavior and this trick focuses exactly on this.
 In one study, hanging a mirror on the opposite side of the table caused participants to eat almost a third less food than before.
 So if you think you might be underestimating portions, this inexpensive trick can be a reliable way to make a difference in your eating habits painlessly.